mvasigh/dispatch-action/README.md

 `owner` - Github org/name of the repository's owner (event sender's name by default)

-`payload` - an optional payload to send along with the event (must be a JSON string)
+`data` - optional data to send along with the event (must be a JSON string)

 ## Author